the most mysterious site in the Bournemouth-Christchurch area is the site known as St Catherine's

 flank, Blackwater and Ramdown, are lower.)

-Yet there is no evidence that in pre-Roman times
+Yet there is no evidence that in pre-Roman times it was encircled

-hill in the area.
+in the area.
 It commanded a view of the area just inland of Hengistbury Head and Christchurch

 Harbour, which archaeologist Prof Sir Barry Cunliffe has argued was Britain's busiest Iron Age